-The Terminal Security System (TSS) permits each installation to establish a file of valid remote system users through the use of user identification codes, passwords, and other pertinent information.
-The system allows installation passwords to be changed dynamically, and enables users to be selected as masters or submasters to allow delegation of authority in creating and updating identifications and passwords in the TSS file.
+• SIMAN provides a single interface for the site administrator to define user's quota limits, Terminal Security System (TSS) data, and system security data.
+TSS permits each installation to establish a file of valid remote system users through the use of user identification codes, passwords, and other pertinent information.
+SIMAN allows installa-

+- tion passwords to be changed dynamically, and enables users to be selected as masters or submasters to allow delegation of authority in creating and updating identifications and passwords in the TSS file.
 Each installation can define the action to be taken in the event of an attempted security violation.

-Sentry is a security control processor that is used to create and maintain a user security profile data base, which is then used to control user access to files and certain privileged functions.
-Checkpoint/Restart snapshots a run or program and creates a checkpoint that may be used for restarting at a later time if desired.
-The Memory Allocation Processor provides for the collection and interconnection of relocatable elements produced by the compilers to produce an executable program.
-The Postmortem Dump Processor is a user debugging aid that produces edited dumps of the contents of main storage if the program terminates abnormally.
-Optionally, a dump can be produced when a program terminates normally.
-The Element Processor is used to insert symbolic, relocatable, absolute, or omnibus elements into a program file from images in the runstream.
-The Procedure Definition Processor processes symbolic elements that may contain Assembler, Fortran, or Cobol procedures and produces entries in the table of contents of a program file.
-The File and Program Utility Processor consists of a set of file maintenance routines that provide for the management and manipulation of cataloged or temporary files containing data or programs.
-Finally, the Data Processor provides data handling capabilities at the file level.
+SIMAN also is a security control processor that is used to create and maintain a user security profile data base, which is then used to control user access to files and certain privileged functions. - Checkpoint/Restart snapshots a run or program and creates a checkpoint that may be used for restarting at a later time if desired. - The Memory Allocation Processor provides for the collection and interconnection of relocatable elements produced by the compilers to produce an executable program. - The Postmortem Dump Processor is a user debugging aid that produces edited dumps of the contents of main storage if the program terminates abnormally.
+Optionally, a dump can be produced when a program terminates normally. - The Element Processor is used to insert symbolic, relocatable, absolute, or omnibus elements into a program file from images in the runstream. - The Procedure Definition Processor processes symbolic elements that may contain Assembler, Fortran, or Cobol procedures and produces entries in the table of contents of a program file. - The File and Program Utility Processor consists of a set of file maintenance routines that provide for the management and manipulation of cataloged or temporary files containing data or programs. - Data Processor provides data handling capabilities at the file level.